 - And speaking of that bassinet, it’s one of the Vista biggest selling features.
 Not only is it approved for overnight sleeping and snaps right into the stroller, but Lucie’s List notes: “It has a removable, breathable mattress pad with a vented base and its own sun canopy!”

 - Baby Gizmo loves the fact that “the 6-position reclining seat is easy to move with one hand and the entire seat can reverse so that your child can parent-face or face out at the world.”
 Things getting too real?
 Spin them back.

-- That size is something of a negative when it comes to folding too, writes BGL: “With seat attached, it is a 2-step operation but requires both hands to complete, so you won’t be able to hold baby while folding it.”
+- The UPPAbaby Vista’s size is something of a negative when it comes to folding too, writes BGL: “With seat attached, it is a 2-step operation but requires both hands to complete, so you won’t be able to hold baby while folding it.”

-- It’s not commuter-friendly or designed with public transportation in mind.
+- The UPPAbaby Vista is not commuter-friendly or designed with public transportation in mind.
 Notes one Amazon customer: “I don’t recommend using it for public transportation.
 It is really awkward on buses and a pain in the neck on the subways.”

 - Capacity Limit: Up to 50 lbs, 40″

 - One-handed Fold: No